ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 You can create resource pools across three data centers in the selected multizone region and optionally enable SAP®-certified server profiles of either HANA and NetWeaver or NetWeaver.

-To ensure that your applications remain resilient, you can add stretch vSAN™ high availability resource pools to an existing Cloud Director site.
+To ensure that your applications remain resilient, you can add stretched vSAN™ high availability resource pools to an existing Cloud Director site.
 The resource pool stretches across two data centers in a multizone region to increase availability and to protect critical workloads from unexpected downtime.

 When the high availability resource pool is available, you can create a new single-tenant or multitenant VDC on the stretched resource pool.